Negotiators are urged to get down to business as climate talks in Baku enter second week

 Also on Monday, the Paris-based Organization for Economic Cooperation and Development has been mulling a proposal to cut public spending for foreign fossil fuel projects.
 The OECD — made up of 38 member countries including the United States, the United Kingdom, South Korea, Japan and Germany — are discussing a deal that could prevent up to $40 billion worth of carbon-polluting projects.

-At COP29, activists are protesting the U.S., South Korea, Japan, and Turkey who they say are the key holdouts preventing the agreement in Paris from being finalized.
+At COP29, activists are protesting the U.S., South Korea, Japan, and Turkey who they say are the key holdouts preventing that OECD agreement from being finalized.

 “It’s of critical importance that President Biden comes out in support.
 We know it’s really important that he lands a deal that Trump cannot undo.
 This can be really important for Biden’s legacy,” said Lauri van der Burg, Global Public Finance Lead at Oil Change international.
 “If he comes around, this will help mount pressure on other laggards including Korea, Turkey and Japan.”